CyberneticCoding/schedulelink/README.md

 composer install

 **Setup .env**
 Copy the .env.example and rename it .env
 Setup your PostgreSQL database and change the .env information.

 **Run the application**
+php artisan key:generate
+Open 2 terminals and run these commands in each another terminal.
+Keep them running.
 php artisan serve
 npm run dev

 # Definition of Done